-HWQld is committed to continuous improvement across its Grants Program.
-Evaluation plays a key role in ensuring the Grants Program operates effectively and achieves its intended outcomes.
+HWQld is committed to continuous improvement across its Grants Program, with evaluation playing a central role in ensuring the Grants Program operates effectively and achieves its intended outcomes.

-Evaluation will be embedded across both the grants process and funded project outcomes, with a focus on learning, accountability, and impact.
+Evaluation will be embedded across both the grants process and funded project delivery, with a focus on learning, accountability, and impact outcomes.
 Key elements include:

-- Applicant feedback: Feedback will be collected from applicants at the completion of the Grants process.
-This information will help the Grants Team to enhance future grant application processes. - Project outcomes: Expected outcomes and evaluation methods will be included in each applicant's Project Plan as part of the application form, and actual outcomes will be reported in the Final Report at the end of the project. - Reporting: This process aims to assist HWQld reporting on the overall objectives and impact of HWQld's Grant Program.
+- Applicant feedback: Feedback will be collected from applicants at the completion of the Grants process to help the Grants Team to improve future grant application processes. - Project outcomes: Expected outcomes and evaluation methods must be included in each applicant's Project Plan as part of the application form, and actual outcomes will be reported in the Final Report at the end of the project. - Reporting: This process aims to assist HWQld reporting on the overall objectives and impact of HWQld's Grant Program.